and welcome a new epic episode of our epic series Prefix Verbs Explained.

-- Today, and I don’t know why, Thommy and I lifted up the fridge… very bad idea… so ekelig.
+- Today, and I don’t know why, Thommy and I lifted up the fridge… very bad idea… so gross.

-- Heute, und ich weiß nicht wieso, haben Thommy und ich den Kühlschrank angehoben… gar keine gute Idee…. so gross.
+- Heute, und ich weiß nicht wieso, haben Thommy und ich den Kühlschrank angehoben… gar keine gute Idee…. so ekelig.

 - “Where did you get these scratches?”